alexk1vt/ns-3-bundle-protocol-v7/README.md

 - Only supports singleton endpoint Ids at this time.
 - Does not provide mechanisms to control bundle and block processing flags.
 - Bundle Protocol Static Routing currently supports single routes.
-  - Branch ‘alternate-static-bp-routes-merged’ has an implementation of alternate static routes that is not thoroughly tested.
+  - Branch �alternate-static-bp-routes-merged� has an implementation of alternate static routes that is not thoroughly tested.
 - Some bundle data types are not RFC compliant, such as timestamps.
 - No reports or administrative records are implemented.
 - Bundle retention constraints are not implemented.